w4rhol/zanthror/README.md

 ## Overview

-**zanthror** provides comprehensive tools for anthropometric analysis in R, replicating and extending the functionality of the widely-used Stata `zanthro` extension developed by Vidmar, Cole, and Pan (2013).
+**zanthror** provides tools for anthropometric analysis in R, replicating and extending the functionality of the widely-used Stata `zanthro` extension developed by Vidmar, Cole, and Pan (2013).
 The package offers both exact replications of established Stata functions and enhanced approaches for child growth assessment and BMI classification using international standards.

 ## Key Features